Early Musings

 Well, I am not an alarmist or a romantic, I am a realist.
 The reality is that there are too many people in the world and not enough resources to go around.
 We see evidence every single day.
 Breaking my heart and sometimes my spirit.

 If we are at all truthful, there are many things we would all abandon doing if we rationalized the pros and cons.
 This is why so many of us just dive in and hope for the best.
-Overthinking is bad, denial is more palatable.
-Besides everyone else is doing it, we will manage.
+Overthinking is bad; denial is more palatable.
+Besides, everyone else is doing it, we will manage.
 And we do manage, but at what cost?

-As an artist, a creator, someone with a vivid imagination and ability to solve problems, I am concerned that many are not (concerned).
+As an artist, a creator, someone with a vivid imagination and the ability to solve problems, I am concerned that many are not (concerned).
 That many continue acting in oblivion.
 Strapped tightly to traditions that no longer serve the greater good.

 This is the time to think, even overthink, how the definition of family affects the greater good.